ajcreates/ajcreates.dev/www/content/post/hello-world.md

 ---

 This is my first blog post to check if my setup is okay.
 Hi - I'm AJ!
-I like to read and play tennis.
+I like to read books and play tennis.